Islandora-Collaboration-Group/ISLE/docs/migrate/install-migration.md

 * These copied files will be the source for edits and merges - just to be very clear, please **don't work directly on these files in your currently running production Islandora system!**

 * To be even more clear, after following the checklist, you should now have two nearly identical `/config` subdirectories
-    * **A.** copied from the cloned ISLE repository and renamed with your domain e.g. `yourdomain-config or digital-collections.yourdomain.com-config`
+    * **A.** copied from the cloned ISLE repository and renamed with your domain e.g. `yourdomain-config or yourproject.yourdomain.edu-config`
     * **B.** copied from your currently running Islandora environment. e.g. `current_prod_islandora_config`

 ### Migration Merge Checklist